jesperpjohansson/nobrakes-dev/README.md

         # figures.
 Here, only the paragraph is fetched.
         pg_data = await scraper.attendance("average", season=2023)

-    # The page model transforms the parsed page data and extracts relevant information.
+    # The page model transforms the parsed page data and extracts relevant information
     pg_model = pgmodel.Attendance.from_pgelements(pg_data)

+    # Output the average attendance value
     print(f"Average Attendance 2023: {pg_model.average}")

+    # Output the attendance table (None in this example, since only paragraph was fetched)
     print(f"Attendance Table 2023: {pg_model.table}")

 if __name__ == "__main__":